Kathleen Hartnett White: Nomination to Council on Environmental Quality

 Her nomination drew controversy due to her history of advocacy for fringe theories and pseudoscience.
 Hartnett rejects the scientific opinion on climate change and has mocked the findings of the Intergovernmental Panel on Climate Change.
-She has called for increased use of fossil fuels, and criticized the Endangered Species Act.
+She has called for increased use of fossil fuels and criticized the Endangered Species Act.
 She said carbon dioxide was not a pollutant but "a necessary nutrient for plant life" and that there were "really beneficial impacts of carbon dioxide in our atmosphere".
 She has denied the scientific evidence there has been "unprecedented warming of the climate, extreme weather events, declining Arctic ice, and rising sea levels".
-She has complained about "Apocalyptic Anthropogenic Global Warming" being "the Left's secular religion", and that "grand schemes to decarbonize human societies" are part of the "unabashedly totalitarian policy of the Left."
+She has complained about "Apocalyptic Anthropogenic Global Warming" being "the Left's secular religion" and that "grand schemes to decarbonize human societies" are part of the "unabashedly totalitarian policy of the Left."

 White has compared the work of mainstream climate scientists to "the dogmatic claims of ideologues and clerics."
-During her November 2017 Senate confirmation hearing, she defended past statements that "particulate pollution released by burning fuels is not harmful unless one were to suck on a car's tailpipe."
+During her November 2017 Senate confirmation hearing, she defended past statements that particulate pollution released by burning fuels is not harmful unless one were to suck on a car's tailpipe.

-At White's Senate confirmation hearing in November 2017, she stated that her top three environmental concerns are air quality, the potential failure of waste water and drinking water systems, and climate change.
-During her hearing she said: "I am not a scientist, but in my personal capacity I have many questions that remain unanswered by current climate policy.
+At White's Senate confirmation hearing in November 2017, she stated that her top three environmental concerns are air quality, the potential failure of wastewater and drinking water systems, and climate change.
+During her hearing she said, "I am not a scientist, but in my personal capacity, I have many questions that remain unanswered by current climate policy.
 We need to have a more precise explanation of the human role and the natural role."

-In February 2018, the White House confirmed their intention to withdraw their nomination of Hartnett White as a senior advisor on environmental policy.
+In February 2018, the White House confirmed their intention to withdraw the nomination of Hartnett White as a senior advisor on environmental policy.